FredKSchott/snowpack/www/_template/reference/configuration.md

 `boolean`

 - Install TypeScript type declarations with your packages.
 Requires changes to your [tsconfig.json](#typescript) to pick up these types.

-### installOptions.namedExports
-`string[]`

-- _NOTE(v2.13.0): Snowpack now automatically supports named exports for most Common.js packages.
-This configuration remains for any package that Snowpack can't handle automatically.
-In most cases, this should no longer be needed._
-- Import CJS packages using named exports (Example: `import {useTable} from 'react-table'`).
-- Example: `"namedExports": ["react-table"]`

-### installOptions.externalPackage
-`string[]`

-- _NOTE: This is an advanced feature, and may not do what you want!
-Bare imports are not supported in any major browser, so an ignored import will usually fail when sent directly to the browser._
-- Mark some imports as external.
-Snowpack won't install them and will ignore them when resolving imports.
-- Example: `"externalPackage": ["fs"]`

-### installOptions.packageLookupFields
-`string[]`

-- Set custom lookup fields for dependency `package.json` file entrypoints, in addition to the defaults like "module", "main", etc. Useful for package ecosystems like Svelte where dependencies aren't shipped as traditional JavaScript.
-- Example: `"packageLookupFields": ["svelte"]`

-### installOptions.rollup
-`Object`

-- Snowpack uses Rollup internally to install your packages.
-This `rollup` config option gives you deeper control over the internal rollup configuration that we use.

-- **installOptions.rollup.plugins** - Specify [Custom Rollup plugins](/reference/common-error-details#installing-non-js-packages) if you are dealing with non-standard files.
-- **installOptions.rollup.dedupe** - If needed, deduplicate multiple versions/copies of a packages to a single one.
-This helps prevent issues with some packages when multiple versions are installed from your node_modules tree.
-See [rollup-plugin-node-resolve](https://github.com/rollup/plugins/tree/main/packages/node-resolve#usage) for more documentation.
-- **installOptions.rollup.context** - Specify top-level `this` value.
-Useful to silence install errors caused by legacy common.js packages that reference a top-level this variable, which does not exist in a pure ESM environment.
-Note that the `'THIS_IS_UNDEFINED'` warning ("'this' keyword is equivalent to 'undefined' ... and has been rewritten") is silenced by default, unless `--verbose` is used.

 ### installOptions.polyfillNode
 `boolean`